ereshkigalfr/Mod1/dev/Quest list.md

 Available at: Skier
 Requirement:
 * Overpopulation completed
-* Lvl 25
+* Lvl 20

 Objectives:
 * Find clues about a secret terragroup laboratory on streets (near sewer extraction)
-* Find a place to have a loot beyond the streets of tarkov snipers to the north
+* Find a place to have a look beyond the streets of tarkov snipers to the north
 * Find documents mentionning terragroup activity x5

 Rewards: